rxops/wearable/README.md

 **Outcome:**
 A streamlined **band-style wearable + SDK** framework for healthcare and wellness—COPD monitoring, post-op recovery, chronic care, or fitness analytics—without rebuilding connectivity, security, or cloud services.

----

-Would you like me to **also strip down the AI/analytics section** (e.g. remove A-fib classifier, sleep staging) to match the simpler **band-only sensor set**, or keep them as “future-ready” features?